winglang/wing/docs/04-reference/winglang-spec.md

 assert(my_person.address? == false);
 ```

-It is also possible to use `=` in the field declaration to indicate the default value (similar to function arguments):
+It is also possible to use `=` in the field declaration to indicate the default value (similar to function arguments).
+If a default value is provided in a struct declaration, the field is not required in a struct literal definition.
+It also implies that the type of the field is `T` and not `T?` (because we can ensure it has a value).
+In the example below the field `radix` as a type of `num`.

 ```js
 struct FormatOpts {